zaxway/CS1632_Spring2018/study_guides/midterm_1_study_guide.md

 ## TESTING THEORY AND TERMINOLOGY
 * Equivalence class partitioning
+  + An equivalence class is a natural grouping of values with similar behavior or belonging to the same category.
+  + Ex) For all Positive numbers --> {1,2,3,4,5,6} belongs in the set.
+  + Ex) You do not follow person A on Twitter --> you do not see person A's tweet.
+  + Ex) You do follow person A on Twitter --> you see their tweet.

 * Boundary and interior values
+  + Problems are more prevalent on the boundary than in the middle.
+  + Boundary Values include: MAXINT, MININT, undefined values, allocation limitation, and maximum precision of a floating       point value

 * Base, Edge, and Corner cases
+  + Base case = not around the boundary (expected use case)
+  + Edge Case = next to the boundary (unexpected use case)
+  + Corner Case = A case that occurs only outside of normal operating paramters (combination of multiple edge cases)

 * Static vs Dynamic testing
   * Know the differences and examples of each
+    +
 * Black/White/Grey box testing
   * Know the differences and examples of each
+    + Black Box Testing = Testing with no knowledge of the interior system structure.
+Tests are based on the user's perspective looking at the system as a whole kind of what we did in deliverable #1.
+      + Tests include accessing a website, using a browser to look for flaws, running a script against an API endpoint, checking to see that changing fonts in a word processor returns the correct font.
+    + White Box Testing = Testing with explicit knowledge of the interior system structure and codebase.
+Tests directly with the code.
+Tests are often lower level and deals with testing individual methods kind of like what we did in deliverable #2.
+      + Tests include testing a function returns the correct value. testing that instantiating an object creates a valid object.
+    + Grey Box Testing = Testing with knowledge of the interior system structure and codebase of the system under test, but NOT directly testing with the code.
+Tests are similar to black box testing.
+      + Tests include reviewing code, and then noticing that bubble sort is being used, then writing a user facing test involving a large input size.

 ## REQUIREMENTS ANALYSIS
 * What makes a good or bad requirement?